samsquire/ideas4/README.md

  * If we have 10 servers with 8 cores each we can reduce the time to
  * **Circular indexes** cover more query patterns than single indexes.

+# 212. Multiquery

+To render a complicated web page, we might need to issue multiple queries.

+It would be nice to specify all the data we need in one query and have it returned in one block but paginated.

 # incomplete ideas